-Connect and engage with other incoming students, faculty, and staff.
+Connect and engage with other incoming students, faculty and staff.
 Dedicated seminar courses support your transition to college.

 Over eight weeks in the summer, students will complete three online courses:

-- A 1-credit seminar focused on learning techniques (June 15-July 12)
+- A 1-credit seminar, How to Succeed in College, focused on learning techniques (June 17–July 14, 2024)

 The 1-credit seminars will be comprised of only incoming first-year students participating in Wisconsin Experience Summer Launch.
 Together, the cohort will take the 1-credit course covering learning techniques for academic success and the 1-credit online Wisconsin Experience Seminar to learn about UW–Madison.